Thomuscle/TrafficManagerMod/INSTRUCTIONS.md

 - Now within your project folder navigate to TLM/TLM/bin/release and copy TrafficManager.dll.
 - Navigate to C:\Users\"your pc name"\AppData\Local\Colossal Order\Cities_Skylines\Addons\Mods.
 - Create a folder here called TrafficManager and paste TrafficManager.dll into this folder.
-- Then run Cities: Skylines from steam .
+- Then run Cities: Skylines from Steam.
 - Select Content Manager.
 - Select Mods.
 - Enable Traffic Manager: President Edition and Slowspeed.
 - Return to the main menu.
-- Select Load game.
+- Select Load Game.
 - Select the Auckland City save file and load it.
 - The Auckland City map should load up with the mod enabled.